QMSTR/broker-test/README.md

     kubectl apply -k master
     ```

-Exactly one Pod of each [module ReplicaSet](modules) will consume its corresponding message.
+Exactly one Pod of each [module ReplicaSet](modules) will consume its corresponding message.\
+All the modules will then reply after having performed some dummy computation.